magnumjs/mag.js/README.md

 - Element is the original module definition ID element
 - newProps is the active state of the props, since the controller is only called once, the original props parameter contains  the original default values.
 - [extra (4th argument in willgetprops, contains the next props)]
+- [done (5th argument in onbeforeunload, function to call when completed)]

 ```javascript
 var instance = mag.module ('myElementId'|Element Node, component);